SO YOU WANT TO

 REQUIREMENTS AS A MEMBER

-- Attend 10 business meetings per year.
+- Attend 10 operations meetings per year.

 - Complete 36 training hours per year.